Recall-Masters/terraform-aws-sns-to-sentry/README.md

 Terraform module which constructs:

 - SNS topic for incoming events;
-- Lambda function which send messages to sentry by DNS;
+- Lambda function which send messages to sentry by DSN;
 - Event source mapping to trigger the provided Lambda from the aforementioned topic;

 ## Usage